Ophthalmology in the medieval Islamic world: Other contributions

 Avicenna, in The Canon of Medicine (c.
 1025), described sight as one of the five external senses.
 The Latin word "retina" is derived from Avicenna's Arabic term for the organ.

 In his Colliget, Averroes (1126–1198) was the first to attribute photoreceptor properties to the retina, and he was also the first to suggest that the principal organ of sight might be the arachnoid membrane (aranea).
 His work led to much discussion in 16th century Europe over whether the principal organ of sight is the traditional Galenic crystalline humour or the Averroist aranea, which in turn led to the discovery that the retina is the principal organ of sight.

 Ibn al-Nafis wrote a large textbook on ophthalmology called The Polished Book on Experimental Ophthalmology.
 The book is divided into two sections: "On the Theory of Ophthalmology" and "Simple and Compunded Ophthalmic Drugs".
-Other significant works in medieval Islamic ophthalmology include Rhazes' Continens, Ali ibn Isa al-Kahhal's Notebook of the Oculists, and the ethnic Assyrian Christian Jibrail Bukhtishu's Medicine of the Eye, among numerous others.
+Other significant works in medieval Islamic ophthalmology include Rhazes' Continens, Ali ibn Isa al-Kahhal's Notebook of the Oculists, and Jabril ibn Bukhtishu's Medicine of the Eye.